KrisDunn/seedserver/README.md

 ```bash
 - RUN_OPTS=ProxyConnection=${HOST}:8888
 ```
-This variable will proxy the jackett container through the TinyProxy running in the transmission-openvpn container.
+This variable will proxy the jackett container through the tinyproxy running in the transmission-openvpn container.
 Many UK ISPs block access to trackers so this allows connections to be made over VPN.
 There are notable issues with some trackers which prevent this from being a viable solution.
 It is better to configure proxy settings directly within jackett.
-This setting has been left for those that need it.
+This variable has been left for those that need it.